Section 05 / 10

 BindingBinding from agreementNon-binding until work commencesBinding; fixed term

-LiabilityEmployee liable for negligence/breachWorker liable for negligenceManager (Mudarib) shares losses
+LiabilityEmployee liable for negligence/breachWorker liable for negligenceMudarib liable for misconduct, negligence, or breach

 Employee StatusEmployee under supervisionIndependent contractorPartner/manager role